Rajendraladkat1919/three-tier-webapp-deployment/README.md

     All the above tools are part of pre-commit hooks or part of stages when we develp code.

 2. Build Process

     - we can use the Left shift security approach to build indrastrcture and docker images.
-    - We create vulnerabilities scan pipeline for docker images.
+    - We create vulnerabilities scan pipeline for docker images , libraries or any packages download from the internet.
+    - Dashboard for  Jenkins build jobs to provide overall overview of build server.

 3. Deployment Process

+    - Identical build & deploy process across all env.
+    - Auotomated application versioning and conventional commits.
+    - Left shift security approach to all pipelines.
+    - Deployment stratergies along with rollback feature should be in place.

 4. Observability

-5. monitoring, logging,alerting for infrastructure and application.
+   This includes monitoring, logging,alerting for infrastructure and application.
+    - Better application and infratsrcture logs management.
+    - Grafana dashboard for application and infrastructure managements.
+    - Log encryption and log retention mechanism.
+    - All the key Matrics, Logs & Traces are captured properly.

-6. Operational Excellence
+5. Operational Excellence

+    This includes DR,IR,RTO,RPO and overall production run cost.

-7. Security of infratsructure and application
+6. Security of infratsructure and application

+    This includes
+    - developing secure code
+    - autherization and authentication of infratsrcture
+    - create vulnerabilities, CVE free artifacts
+    - encryption of data
+    - securing E2E request
+    - certificate management
+    - secret management
+    - hardning of compute resources etc.

-8. Platform scalaibility and HA
+7. Platform scalaibility and HA :

+    - To achive seamless scalability & High availability architecture should be design in such way that it shoule be scalable and available as per the SLO/SLA.

-9. Testing of infrastructure and application
+8. Testing of infrastructure and application:

+    following test should be in place for application and infratsrcture.

+    - System Testing
+    - Functional Testing
+    - Acceptance Testing
+    - Smoke Testing
+    - Regression Testing
+    - Performance Testing
+    - Load Testing

-10. Cost of overall operation.
+9. Cost of overall operation:

+    Security & cost are the most important factor while running any business these days.
+In order to control the operational cost it will good to have cost optimization stratergy in place to achive better result.
+    From day 0 we should have security in place.

 ## Future Roadmap

+Software architecture is trade-off.
+This architecture or system design for software evolve day by day.
+Its continious process.
+In the current simple demo application we can think of few ideas.

+- create infrastrcture as seprate module.
+    1. Project should first contain networking layer module
+    2. we have all role and its permission module for application & infra layer module
+    3. Restricted permission assign to above netowrking module where least privelliges and strict permission given to each role and users.
+    4. All secrets should be consumed through AWS secret manager or central secret manager like hashicorp
+    5. All certifacte should be managed using ACM
+    6. Jenkins will be used with Left Shift aprroach to build docker and helm as artifacts.
+    7. Automated Jenkis pipeline will be in place to provision infratsructure and deploy the application code.